lmfit/lmfit-py/README.rst

 ``result.params`` contains the best-fit values, estimated standard deviations, and correlations with other variables in the fit.

-By default, the underlying fit algorithm is the Levenberg-Marquart algorithm with numerically-calculated derivatives from MINPACK's lmdif function, as used by ``scipy.optimize.leastsq``.
+By default, the underlying fit algorithm is the Levenberg-Marquardt algorithm with numerically-calculated derivatives from MINPACK's lmdif function, as used by ``scipy.optimize.leastsq``.
 Most other solvers that are present in ``scipy`` (e.g., Nelder-Mead, differential_evolution, basinhopping, etctera) are also